nmsa/tma-framework-a/analyzer/README.md

 		- Docker must have been initialized before executing the command below.

-		- You must have been configured the connection to the knowledge database in the application.yml (src/main/resources) and changeDS.sql (dashboard/) files.
+		- You must have been configured the connection to knowledge database in the files:
+		  * application.yml (src/main/resources)
+		  * changeDS.sql (dashboard/)

 ---